 - The Profession

-Voice, Acting and Dance
+Voice, Acting and Dancing

 They’ll also participate in monthly workshops provided by a range of acting, dance, and other teachers, including PMTC Executive Director, Associate Artists and guests.
-Emerging Artists will perform in two Cabaret Cafe events during the program.

 You’ll receive training in: